Hopemen/lowermedia-sticky-js-menus/README.md

 <h1>LowerMedia Sticky.js Menu's</h1>
 ==========================
 WordPress plugin that integrates sticky.js and makes your primary navigation menu sticky (will 'stick' to top of screen when rolled over).

+== Description ==

+WordPress plugin that integrates sticky.js and makes your primary navigation menu sticky (will 'stick' to top of screen when rolled over).